acidanthera/FeatureUnlock/README.md

 MacPro5,1 - MacPro6,1
 ```

-Additionally whitelists the following iPad Models:
+Additionally whitelists the following iPad Models for Sidecar:

 ```
 iPad4,x - iPad6,x
 ```

-**Note**: Requires a machine with an Intel iGPU enabled and active, dGPU-only machines will not work.
+**Note**: Sidecar requires a machine with an Intel iGPU enabled and active, dGPU-only machines will not work.
+H.265 capable iGPU recommended for best streaming quality

+* AirPlay to Mac does not have such limitation and can work on H.264 dGPUs.
+However requires macOS 12, Monterey or newer to use

 #### Boot arguments